 This document outlines the key Terms and Conditions you need to be aware of during the course of your studies, subject to any variation or amendment which is notified to you in writing by the College.
 Your course handbook(s), available when you start your programme, will contain further information relevant to your studies.

-If you require these Terms and Conditions or any policies referred to in any other format then please email the Higher Education Team - HE@btc.ac.uk.
+If you require these Terms and Conditions or any policies referred to in any other format then please email the Higher Education Team - HE@btc.ac.uk

 1.1 Applying to study higher education with the College